>

 What if I struggle with my courses?

 We closely monitor your academic progress and intervene early if you start to struggle.
-Parents and carers are kept in the loop with fortnightly progress reports, and study periods will take place in school to help you get back on track.
+Parents and guardians are kept in the loop with fortnightly progress reports, and study periods will take place in school to help you get back on track.
 Our approach is proactive, not reactive, and no one is left to fall behind.
-We never remove students from courses you want to stay on; we work with you to ensure you grasp the concepts and become subject specialists in your own right.
+We will never remove you from a course you want to stay on; we work with you to ensure you grasp the concepts and become subject specialists in your own right.

 Life in the Sixth Form